smrealms/wiki-data/game-guide/trading.md

 Those of you with stronger math skills will have a nagging idea of the slower ship taking longer to build turns, making fewer trips, and coming out equal.
 The concept is correct but it clashes with the limitations of routes.
 Namely supply.
 There are very few scenarios where you can show up to a route and trade 500 turns with 500 cargo holds.

+There is also a noteworthy overhead to buying and selling goods.
+Each transaction costs one turn.
+For this reason it is always most efficient to trade one type of good at a time

 ## Finding a Trade Route

 Finding a route is a matter of finding ports with good distance numbers.
 It's an incredible amount of work to do it by hand so players have built applications to compute the routes for us.